Ndugere/airbnb-clone-project/README.md

 Implementing these security measures is vital to prevent unauthorized access, protect personal and financial data, and uphold the credibility and safety of the platform.

+## CI/CD Pipeline

+CI/CD (Continuous Integration and Continuous Deployment) pipelines are automated workflows that help streamline the development process.
+They ensure that code changes are automatically tested, integrated, and deployed, reducing the chances of bugs reaching production and increasing the overall efficiency of the team.

+For this project, a CI/CD pipeline will help by:
+- Running automated tests on each commit to maintain code quality.
+- Building and deploying the application consistently across environments.
+- Notifying the team of build failures or deployment issues immediately.

+### Tools
+- **GitHub Actions**: Used to automate testing, building, and deployment workflows directly from the GitHub repository.
+- **Docker**: Provides consistent environments across development, testing, and production, simplifying the deployment process.
+- **Heroku or AWS (optional)**: Can be used for deploying the application with minimal setup.

+---

+Implementing a CI/CD pipeline ensures rapid delivery, reliable deployments, and consistent software quality throughout the lifecycle of the Airbnb Clone project.

 ## How to Run the Project
 1. Clone the repository: